HBS-Urosystem/urosystem.kit2/cms/pages/ic-bps/faq.en.md

 slug: faq
 folder: ic-bps
 published: true
-title: IC/BPS – Frequently Asked Questions and Common Misunderstandings
+title: "IC/BPS: Frequently asked questions and often misunderstood things"
 keywords: urine test, cystoscopy, GAG-layer, urological adapter, instillation, IC/BPS treatment, Interstitial Cystitis, Bladder Pain Syndrome, IC/BPS
-description: There is a lot of false information about IC/BPS on the Internet.
-  We have collected the most important things that should be known about this chronic condition.
+description: There is a lot of false or outdated information about IC/BPS on the Internet.
+Here you can find the most important things everyone should know about this chronic condition.
 menutitle: Frequently Asked Questions
 blocks:
   - id: ic-bps/faq